piretro999/GaLoRA/README.md

 ## Prerequisites

-To run Galora, you need to have the following dependencies installed:
+To run GaLoRA, you need to have the following dependencies installed:

 - Python 3.x
 - boto3